dheerajshenoy/IMGV/README.md

 # Changelogs and Bug Fixes

+- 19 Aug 2024

+    - Started working on the Wiki page

 - 18 Aug 2024

     - Added CMYK, HSLA, and alpha to HSV, RGB for the color picker